outofmbufs/pidcontrol/README.md

 and m must (of course) be given to PIDPlus in the modifiers list.

+It is possible to change the ramp time in an active controller by changing the `secs` attribute:

+    m.secs = 2.5

+would change the ramp time to 2.5 seconds.
+If a ramping is already in progress when this is done, a new ramp is calculated from the then-current (partly-ramped) setpoint to the already-established target, at a rate dictated by the new ramp time.
+If the new ramp time is zero, the setpoint is immediately changed to that target.

 ### Windup Protection

 To limit the (unweighted!) integration term to +/- x:

     m = I_Windup(x)

+To limit the (unweighted!) integration term to a closed asymmetric range [lo, hi]:

+    m = I_Windup((lo, hi))         # NOTE: one tuple arg, not two args

+Note that the order in the tuple does not matter; the lower value will be the low limit and the higher value will be the high limit.

 ### Integration reset and delay on setpoint change